Baltharaaz/bioplat/README.md

 Additionally, the application is currently reliant on the existence of command line executables corresponding to implemented MSA methods.
 At the moment, this is only ClustalW2.
 Please ensure that you have installed [ClustalW2](http://www.clustal.org/clustal2/) and added the executable to your device's path to ensure no issues with the Django back-end application.

+## Execution
+Ensure that a PostgreSQL server is running on your environment and the ```settings.py``` file is properly configured to connect in the backend.
+Run ```python manage.py startserver``` in the back-end directory to launch the back-end Django application.
+Run ```npm run dev``` in the front-end directory to launch the web platform.
+You can navigate to API endpoints using localhost:8000, and you can find the web application at localhost:5173 by default.

+##Images

 <img width="1879" alt="Image" src="https://github.com/user-attachments/assets/7a6b4971-a090-4049-93c3-bd7ee12b5a1d" />
 An example of a resulting sequence alignment from a multiple sequence alignment job run on the bioplatform.